KeshavBandil-20/Real-Time-Threat-Detection-System/README.md

 IoT Guardian is built using a combination of machine learning, data science, and network security tools:

-- Python for implementing the entire system.
+- Python for implementing the entire systems.

 - Jupyter Notebook for interactive analysis and experimentation.

-- Machine Learning frameworks such as Scikit-learn, TensorFlow, or PyTorch for training models.
+- Machine Learning frameworks such as Scikit-learn, TensorFlow, or PyTorch for training models for perform.

 - Pandas & NumPy for efficient data processing and manipulation.